American Sprawl and Dutch Neighborhoods

 It is hard to really convey this in writing unless you actually go visit and see it for yourself.

 Health and Autonomy

 This elaborate biking infrastructure has many profound consequences.
 One is to give young people great autonomy.
-Dutch teenagers can early on go around town with their friends.
+Dutch teenagers can, from an early age, go around town with their friends.
 They can bike to the movie theatre, meet up at parks, bike to a soccer field to play, or just go somewhere to eat.

 The second important effect is health.
 Dutch people are not sports idiots like Norwegians and Americans.
 If you walk around Oslo you might be forgiven for thinking the national outfit is sporting gear.
 The Dutch bike casually on city bikes.
 Norwegian tend to use racer bikes or go off-road with mountain bikes.

 Americans also have a fair share of people crazy about sports or the gym.
 Yet the average Dutch person is in much better health and slimmer.
 It is very rare to see fat people in the Netherlands.
 Especially you can notice older people in the Netherlands staying in shape longer.
 The reason is pretty obvious.
 They bike a lot.

 Frankly, I think I was in my best shape ever while living in the Netherlands.
 Sure, I went to the gym and went jogging regularly.
 But perhaps more importantly I was biking for at least 1 hour every single day.
 It would be biking to my classes.
 Biking to the store to do shopping.
 Bike to a friend’s house, to the movies, a restaurant or just about anything.
 Because it is so easy to bike in the Netherlands and the cities are dense, it is simply a lot of fun to bike there.
 You go around so effortlessly and you never have to bike for too long to get where you want to be.

 I didn’t bike 1 hours straight ever.
 That was simply an accumulation of multiple shorter bike trips.